-- (1) The estimated grant date fair value of these options was \$0.0393 per option, determined using the Black Scholes option pricing - (2) Richmond Graham (Mayson Management Inc.) and David Rutt (1195472 Ontario Ltd.) were both paid consulting fees billed through their Management Companies. - (3) Mark Ayranto has been acting CEO since July 2014.
-He was granted options in January 2014 for his role as a director more appropriately described under the heading Director Compensation. - (4) Richmond Graham stepped down as President & CEO on June 30, 2014.
-He continues to remain as a Director.
+- (1) The estimated grant date fair value of these options was \$0.0393 per option, determined using the Black Scholes option pricing model. - (2) Richmond Graham (Mayson Management Inc.) and David Rutt (1195472 Ontario Ltd.) were both paid consulting fees billed through their Management Companies. - (3) Mark Ayranto has been acting CFO between July 2014 and January 31 2016.
+He was granted options in January 2014 for his role as a director more appropriately described under the heading Option based awards. - (4) Richmond Graham stepped down as President & CEO on June 30, 2015.
+He continues to remain as a Director and was issued options in 2015 which is reflected in the section "Option-based Awards for Directors other than NEO.

-The following table discloses the particulars of the option based awards outstanding for the NEOs as at September 30, 2014:
+The following table discloses the particulars of the option based awards outstanding for the NEOs as at September 30, 2015: